CrunchyData/postgres-operator/hugo/content/Configuration/pgo-yaml-configuration.md

 |ArchiveTimeout        | optional, if set, will determine the archive timeout setting used when ArchiveMode is true, defaults to 60 seconds
 |ServiceType        | optional, if set, will determine the service type used when creating primary or replica services, defaults to ClusterIP if not set, can be overridden by the user on the command line as well
 |Backrest        | optional, if set, will cause clusters to have the pgbackrest volume PVC provisioned during cluster creation
+|BackrestPort        | currently required to be port 2022
 |Autofail        | optional, if set, will cause clusters to be checked for auto failover in the event of a non-Ready status
 |AutofailReplaceReplica        | optional, default is false, if set, will determine whether a replica is created as part of a failover to replace the promoted replica, the AutofailReplaceReplica setting in *pgo.yaml* is overrode with this command line flag if specified by a user.